Taniya23Y/Learn-Namaste-React/EP-03_LayingTheFoundation/01_notes/stepsToRun.md

   },

 ```
 how to start - run this commands on your terminal:
 `npm run start` or `npm start`

+In this Episode, we will be talking about JSX, React components-(functional component) and much more!